 If the leave is 30 days or fewer, your contribution amount will be the same as for active employees, as long as you remain an active employee.
 If the leave is longer than 30 days, the required contribution will not exceed 102% of the cost of coverage.
 Coverage continued under this provision runs concurrently with coverage described below under the section entitled "Other Continuation/Conversion Privileges."
 If you elect USERRA coverage, you may not elect COBRA coverage during your military service.
-Likewise, if you elect COBRA coverage when your COBRA coverage ends.
+Likewise, if you elect COBRA continuation coverage during your military service, you may not elect USERRA coverage when your COBRA coverage ends.